November 27, 2024

 We follow this particular indicator because it is a fairly good indicator of existing home sales a month or two later.
-Given the pickup in pending home sales, existing home sales should climb sharply in October and November.
+Given the pickup in pending home sales, existing home sales should climb sharply in the next couple of months.

 This series on pending home sales is collected by the National Association of Realtors and represents contracts signed, but not yet closed, on existing home sales.
 Thus, it is both a leading indicator of existing home sales and housing market activity in general.
 Not all these contracts go to completion.
 The buyer may not qualify for a mortgage, the house may not appraise at a sufficiently high value, or the house may fail the buyer’s inspection.
 But the series is clearly indicative of changes in housing market activity.